 The California Commission on Peace Officer Standards and Training (POST) has developed guidance and a model policy framework to assist law enforcement in identifying and handling crimes motivated by hate and bias and to help ensure accurate and timely reporting of hate crimes.http://lib.post.ca.gov/Publications/hate_crimes.pdf

 The Attorney General publishes an annual Hate Crime in California Report assessing the number of hate crime events, hate crime offenses, hate crime victims, and hate crime suspects.

 The 2016 report highlights hate crime trends, including the most common types of hate crimes broken down by protected class, as well as by county and city.
 The Report puts these statistics in historical perspective by providing trend information on the number and types of hate crimes over the past ten years.
 More information, including an analysis of the number and types of hate crimes over the past decade, can be found on the Attorney General's OpenJustice website.
-The 2017 Hate Crimes In California Report is expected to be released in mid-2018.

 Hate Crime in California

 This is an annual report regarding crimes motivated by the victim's race, ethnicity, national origin, religion, gender, sexual orientation or physical or mental disability as reported by law enforcement agencies.